MaPPmath/mappmath.github.io/pages/hsc/hsc17designers.md

 ## Game Overview

-So you have some context for the overall game, here is the structure for High School Challenge '16 (HSC17 may have some slight changes which we don't want to spoil publicly).
-You can also review the entire [puzzle booklet][booklet] for yourself if you'd like.
+So you have some context for the overall game, here is the structure for High School Challenge '16.
+(Note that HSC17 may have some slight changes which we wouldn't want to spoil publicly.)
+You can also review the entire [HSC16 puzzle booklet][booklet] for yourself if you'd like.
+The bold text designates where we'd use the optimization puzzles we're primarily soliciting for, but we welcome contributions of all kinds!

 * Teams
     * 6-8 high school students
 * Puzzles
     * Opening Puzzle (run-around challenge, 30 min)
     * 5 Main Puzzles (solve to short phrases, ~3 hrs total available)
-        * 5 Extra Puzzles (optimization-based, unlocked from Main Puzzles)
+        * **5 Extra Puzzles (optimization-based, unlocked from Main Puzzles)**
         * Metapuzzle (hidden cryptic puzzle, based on Main Puzzle solutions)

 ## Licensing and Credits